Skip to contents

 output.data

 Logical.
-If TRUE, the function will return a matrix of the cell expression data, scaled or not, instead of displaying anything.
+If TRUE, the function will return a matrix object of the cell expression data, scaled or not, instead of displaying anything.

 ...